NeuroTechX/ntx_slack_archive/devices.md

  >I don't know much about the signal quality, but I once asked a quote for the 32 channel system.
 It's 12k$

+10/2/2017 9:25 PM

+ **alexandre.barachant** :

+ >If you want something good for multiple project, you can either have a headset with good coverage (24 - 32) elecs or a reconfigurable system with lower channel count